 - The John Richard Alison Library is one of the major theological libraries in Western Canada.
 The Library has a shared catalogue with Carey Theological College, Vancouver School of Theology, and St. Mark's College.

 - The Regent College Bookstore is one of the premier theological bookstores in Western Canada.
 It carries titles by Regent faculty, students, and alumni, and it has its own publishing program.

 - The Lookout Gallery showcases seven annual exhibitions including shows by Regent students in the Christianity and the Arts concentration.

 - The Chapel is the heart of worship and community building at Regent.
 The weekly Tuesday Chapel service at 11:00 a.m. is widely attended by students, faculty, staff, and guests.

 Regent College has had formal affiliation with the University of British Columbia since 1973.
-The College is also accredited by the Commission on Accrediting of the Association of Theological Schools in the United States and Canada, and the following degree programs are approved: MDiv, MCS, ThM.
+The College is also accredited by the Commission on Accrediting of the Association of Theological Schools in the United States and Canada, and the following degree programs are approved: MDiv, MA Theo Studies, ThM.

 5800 University Boulevard